Comments, Questions, and Feedback

 R - Charlotte Danielson's research includes rubrics for media specialists, guidance counselors, etc. that are being reviewed by the EPIC committee.

-This folder contains all six RATIFIED evaluation instruments
+This folder contains the six evaluation instruments in both pdf and doc formats.

 Pre-Observation and Observation Documents